gcgarner/IOTstack/docs/Accessing-your-Device-from-the-internet.md

 * your router; or
 * a "behind the router" technique, typically a periodic job running on the same Raspberry Pi that is hosting IOTstack and WireGuard.

 If you have the choice, your router is to be preferred.
 That's because your router is usually the only device in your network that actually knows when its WAN IP address changes.
-A Dynamic DNS client running on your router will propagate changes immediately only will only transmit updates when necessary.
+A Dynamic DNS client running on your router will propagate changes immediately and will only transmit updates when necessary.
 More importantly, it will persist through network interruptions or Dynamic DNS service provider outages until it receives an acknowledgement that the update has been accepted.

 Nevertheless, your router may not support the Dynamic DNS service provider you wish to use, or may come with constraints that you find unsatisfactory so any behind-the-router technique is always a viable option, providing you understand its limitations.